 The following tables present summary consolidated financial data for our business.
-We derived the summary consolidated statement of profit or loss and other comprehensive income data for the years ended December 31, 2013 and 2012 and the summary consolidated statement of financial position data on an actual basis as of December 31, 2013 from our audited consolidated financial statements included elsewhere in this prospectus.
-We maintain our books and records in euros, and prepare our consolidated financial statements in accordance with IFRS as issued by the IASB.
-The pro forma and pro forma as adjusted data included in the summary consolidated statement of financial position data is unaudited.
-You should read this data together with our audited consolidated financial statements and related notes appearing elsewhere in this prospectus and the information under the captions "Capitalization", "Selected Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-Our historical results are not necessarily indicative of our future results.
+We derived the summary consolidated statement of profit or loss and other comprehensive income data for the years ended December 31, 2013 and 2012 and the summary consolidated statement of financial position data as of December 31, 2013 and 2012 from our audited consolidated financial statements included elsewhere in this prospectus.
+We derived the summary consolidated statement of profit or loss and other comprehensive income data for the nine months ended September 30, 2014 and 2013 from our unaudited condensed consolidated interim financial statements included elsewhere in this prospectus.
+We maintain our books and records in euros, and prepare our audited consolidated financial statements and unaudited condensed consolidated interim financial statements in accordance with IFRS as issued by the IASB.
+The pro forma and pro forma as adjusted data included in the summary consolidated statement of profit or loss and other comprehensive income data and the summary of financial position data is unaudited.
+You should read this data together with our consolidated financial statements and related notes appearing elsewhere in this prospectus and the information under the captions "Capitalization", "Selected Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Our historical results are not necessarily indicative of our future results, and our interim period results are not necessarily indicative of results to be expected for a full year or any other interim period.
+All share and per share data in this prospectus, including those relating to the warrants, gives retroactive effect to the bonus issue of shares in the ratio of 3:1 of the Company's authorized, issued and outstanding shares, which was resolved on January 13, 2015.